Bondzio/dualsystems/README.md

 ## How to run

 Clone the repository and import the projects to Eclipse.
 Add a WildFly 11 Server instance, then update the Targeted Runtimes in the Properties window for the ejb and web projects.
+Deploy and run/debug from Eclipse using the WildFly 11 instance.

 ## Known problems